Tyler-Gosselin/Capstone-Front-End/README.md

 # CAPSTONE

-> This is a project I completed while attending the Bottega bootcamp.
-It was built using React.
-The application communicates with a flask API using a SQL database.
+> This project was made while attending the Bottega Coding bootcamp.
+The project is built using a Flask API using a SQL database.
+The front end was built with React.

 # Documentation